 Government spending whether through debt financing or direct taxes takes money from the private sector.
 This will continuously lower our living standards and damage our economy.

 It is important to note that this is not an issue of liquidity in which you can just keep issuing more debt/bonds.
 The issue is one of insolvency.
 The people of Mesa are the revenue source for the city.
 You can only take so much of their annual income before they have nothing left to give.
 As we start to see a huge rise in homelessness, we need to ask ourselves the question, “what is the cause?”
 I would say it’s simple.
-Picture yours or an average individuals income as a pie chart.
+Picture your or an average individual’s income as a pie chart.
 As utilities, government taxes, rent, mortgage, etc. keep going up, the average individual is not seeing increases in pay – this becomes unsustainable and begins stressing the entire system.
 For a more in-depth macroeconomic view of this topic, I would recommend, “Big Debt Crises, by Ray Dalio”.

 Home Rule Approval plummets

-Home Rule gives the City of Mesa the ability to control our own budget as opposed to having state-mandated limits on our spending.
+Home Rule gives the City of Mesa the ability to control its own budget as opposed to having state-mandated limits on our spending.
 It appears the people of Mesa are becoming wise as “Home Rule” approval has plummeted over the last two elections.
 It fell from 83% approval in 2008 to 71% in 2014.
-In the last election it fell an additional 14% from 72% to 58%.
+In the last election, it fell an additional 14% from 72% to 58%.
 Losing home rule would mean massive budget cuts.
 Instead, we should pass a charter amendment to limit the transfers from the enterprise fund to the general fund at 20%.
 The alternative would be a lot more difficult to manage.

 Mesa’s wealth is your wealth, collectively.
 You should exercise extreme caution when politicians tell you that spending more money through bonds and debt financing is the path to wealth.
 It is, in fact, the exact opposite.
 Debt is an extremely powerful tool that can be used to disguise today’s problems while burdening future citizens of Mesa with these liabilities if it’s not used properly.
 We should invest Mesa tax and utility revenues in maintaining and repairing our aging infrastructure and addressing our pension obligations.
-Only after Mesa has addressed these long term issues should Mesa tax and utility revenues be used for any discretionary projects.
+Only after Mesa has addressed these long-term issues should Mesa tax and utility revenues are used for any discretionary projects.
 Amortization of liabilities sets a dangerous trap that our kids will have to deal with it when it’s snowballed into a massive debt that will be too big to pay back.
 Be cautious of people who simply regurgitate bond rating agency reports without actually digesting them.